Cruz3196/search_log/README.md

 # How to use 🔧
-- Download and extract XMM folders and Sys log files.
+- Download and extract
-- Drag and drop file (Sys file individual) or folder (XMM folder)
+- Drag and drop file or folder
 - Search for keywords